network-dluong/CCNP-ENCOR/WIP 3.1.c Configure and verify common Spanning Tree Protocols (RSTP and MST).md

 * BPDU Filter:
   * Blocks BPDUs from being transmitted out a port.
 For globally enabled:
   > **spanning-tree portfast bpdufilter default**
   * Port sends a series of 10 to 12 BPDUs.
-If switch redeives any BPDUs, it checks to identify which switch is more preferred
+If switch receives any BPDUs, it checks to identify which switch is more preferred
     * Preferred switch does not process any BPDUs that it receives, but still transmits to inferior downstream switches
     * Switch that is not the preferred switch will process BPDUs that are received, but does not transmit BPDUs to superior upstream switch
   * For interface-specific: